Course Code: drw

 It's time to put your skills to the test!
 In this lesson, you'll work up an entire scene with thumbnails and then begin working on a first draft.
 A discussion on creating landscapes will help you gain confidence in your skills that you've been working on up to this point.
 You'll also look at how to render your scenes with realistic lighting and shading while keeping the flow entertaining and informative.

 Do pink and blue go together?
 Great question!
 What about the shadow color on an apple?
 What's the complement to green?
-Creating images in color requires taking your artistic understanding to a whole new level.
+Creating images in color requires you to take your artistic understanding to a whole new level.
 This lesson on color composition will be one of the most exciting and rewarding lessons in your art education!

 This lesson will walk you through the future.
 That's right—you're going to look at and draw the techno future.
 You know those cool robots in movies and orbital vehicles flying around in space?
 Well, after you complete this lesson, you'll have a great understanding of how to create your very own future.